keelan542/CoffeeLog/README.md

 # CoffeeLog
 An android app that allows users to keep a log of coffee they brew; method, ratio, extraction and time.
-This project demonstrates using a ContentProvider to manipulate data from a sqlite database and displaying content using the ListView with custom adapter pattern.
+This project demonstrates using a ContentProvider to manipulate data from a sqlite database and displaying content using the RecyclerView with custom adapter pattern.
 The app can be found on the Play Store, <a href="https://play.google.com/store/apps/details?id=com.keelanbyrne.keelan542.coffeelog">here</a>.

 ## Acknowledgments
 - Launcher/store icon made by <a href="http://www.freepik.com">www.freepik.com</a> from <a href="http://www.flaticon.com">www.flaticon.com</a>